MonikaSzucs/COMP-1516-Programming-Part-1-Python/README.md

 1. Add comments right beside areas in the code that you know you need to work on
 2. Add the word todo beside the '#' then it will make the notes in a green/yellow color
 3. Then when you click the TODO tab then you will see all the notes you created

+## Add Expressions by Shortcut
+1. create just a the varaiable under the variable then highlight it and hold ctrl+alt+T then you can select what expression to add it to.